CodeLiuQi/PFD/README.md

-# PFD
-Pre-training, Fine-tuning and Distillation: Weakly-Supervised Anomaly Localization and Segmentation for OCT images
+# Pre-training, Fine-tuning and Distillation: Weakly-Supervised Anomaly Localization and Segmentation for OCT images